Harriet

 In Act IV we hear about the battles she led during the civil war such as the one that took place at the Combahee river and how she was made General by John Brown, an antislavery leader of his time.
 We also learn about Nelson Davies a young soldier who became her second husband.

-The work makes constant reference to her thoughts as recorded by various sources and at the end of ActIV we hear her message to President Lincoln.
+The work makes constant reference to her thoughts with quotes of her own words as recorded by various sources and at the end of ActIV we hear her message to President Lincoln.

 The epilogue is a message of hope and continuity for her fight against slavery and racism.